akuklev/HOCC/README.md

 §§ Predicates, Relations and Dependent Functions
 ------------------------------------------------

-By means of indexed inductive types one can define predicates and propositions on inductive types:
+By means of indexed inductive types one can define predicates on inductive types:

 ```
 #Inductive (_-is-even) : Nat → Ω